andyzhangx/demo/linux/flexvolume/README.md

-# Attention: this page is NOT maintained any more, cifs FlexVolume driver and doc has been moved to [kubernetes-drivers](https://github.com/andyzhangx/kubernetes-drivers/tree/master/flexvolume/cifs).
+# Attention: this page is NOT maintained any more, FlexVolume driver and doc has been moved to [github.com/Azure/kubernetes-volume-drivers](https://github.com/Azure/kubernetes-volume-drivers/tree/master/flexvolume).

 ## 1. create a secret which stores cifs account name and password
 ```